-Fuel Assistance Programs, services that provided financial grants to low-income households to assist with energy-related expenses through the Fuel Assistance Program (some households also receive furnace cleaning and budget and energy counseling, and elderly support services), and grants of up to \$300 for fuel and utility emergencies for households not eligible for the Fuel Assistance Program through the Neighbor Helping Neighbor and the Senior Energy Assistance Service.
+Fuel Assistance Programs, services that provided financial grants of up to \$975 to low-income households to assist with energy-related expenses through the Fuel Assistance Program (some households also receive furnace cleaning and budget and energy counseling, and elderly support services), and grants of up to \$300 for fuel and utility emergencies for households not eligible for the Fuel Assistance Program through the Neighbor Helping Neighbor and the Senior Energy Assistance Service.

-Electric Assistance Program, providing a discount on monthly electric bills to low-income households.
+Electric Assistance Program, providing a discount ranging from 15% to 95% on monthly electric bills to low-income households.

 Workforce Development, which is the "umbrella" for a variety of programs designed to foster long-term self-reliance: Disadvantaged Adult and Dislocated Worker Programs; COMPASS Youth; Welfare to Work; and Wheels to Work.
 Each component helps clients determine goals and develop strategies to overcome barriers to employment.
 Wheels to Work enables low-income individuals to find or retain employment through the provision of dependable cars at affordable terms.